zheruiqiu/YouTube-Summarizer/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### Contributors

+- **Enrico Carteciano** - Original author and creator of the project
+- **Zherui Qiu** - Added DeepSeek API support, Chinese language option, improved UI components, enhanced YouTube URL handling, and added comprehensive testing

+See the [CONTRIBUTORS.md](CONTRIBUTORS.md) file for more details on specific contributions.

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.